-World Cultures: Religious Diversity in MENA and SEA
+Religious and Cultural Diversity in MENA and SEA

 Teachers today increasingly need expertise and innovative ways to teach about world cultures and global issues.
-This program builds a community of Grade 6-12 educators who together will enrich and revitalize their teaching.
-The 2019-2020 topic will be “World Cultures: Religious Diversity in the Middle East and North Africa (MENA) and in Southeast Asia (SEA).”
+This program builds a community of Grade 6-14 educators who will enrich and revitalize their teaching together.
+The topic is: Religious and Cultural Diversity in the Middle East and North Africa (MENA), and in Southeast Asia (SEA).
 Throughout the school year, the cohort of teachers will participate in expert-led workshops, discuss assigned readings, attend world-class artistic performances and cultural events, visit houses of worship and museums, and meet with religious leaders and representatives from local MENA and SEA communities.
-Activities also include exploring classroom strategies for teaching about the topic and developing curricular components and units about MENA and/or SEA.
+Activities also include exploring classroom strategies for teaching about the topic and developing curricular components and units about MENA and SEA.

 - Teachers in the profession for five or fewer years are especially encouraged to apply